Skip to main content

 batch_size_bytes

 Advanced option.
 Limits cumulative disk usage per scan batch.
 If non-positive or unset, defaults to 50 GB.
-Content is scanned in batches that do not exceed this limit and are deleted before proceeding.
+Content is scanned in batches not exceeding this limit and are deleted before proceeding.
 Does not account for archive decompression size; large single files exceeding the limit are skipped.

 pre_extract